-So you’ve booked your holiday, packed the sunscreen and invested in some cool new holiday fashions for the fam.
-But before you get too excited, there’s one holiday essential you may have forgotten!
+So you’ve booked your flights, packed the sunscreen and swimmers, and invested in that must have inflatable flamingo.
+But before you get close the zip on your suitcase, there’s one holiday essential you’ve probably forgotten!

-Quite possibly the most important thing a parent can take anywhere is the knowledge of exactly what to do in the event of a medical emergency.
+And it is, without doubt, the most important item a parent can pack.
+That item is knowledge.
+Or more specifically the knowledge of exactly what to do in the event of a medical emergency.

 Like most new parents, Mr Eats World and I vigilantly planned our first major holiday with a then 5-month old Raffles.
 I painstakingly ticked all the boxes on our long preparation list and spent wads of money on a primo portable cot, packed multiple changes of clothes, familiar toys, nappies, blankets and a specially prepared first aid kit, which I fussed and sweated over to ensure we were covered for every possible emergency.
 Which was all well and good, until it occurred to me that in the event of one occurring, I wouldn’t have had a clue what to do with it.